"If We Don't Act Now, We Will Lose The Opportunity To End This Crisis"

 Foster and Family Care run by Lakota, for Lakota!

-LPLP researchers will prepare drafts of applications for the Federal government, including a proposal directed at an inter-agency agreement between the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and the Department of the Interior (DOI).
-The purpose of this proposal is to secure the necessary funding for a 24-month planning period wherein the tribes will develop the capacity to provide tribal child and family service programs, including the capacity building investments which are vital to the survival of those programs.
-If the necessary organizing and data collection continue at the current pace, this proposal will be delivered by the end of August.
-Lakota People’s Law Project is also assessing the potential training costs, administrative salaries, and technological capacity building which are necessary to the successful implementation of a tribal Title IV program.
+LPLP will also assist in the coordination and deliverance of a proposal for the Flandreau-Santee Sioux and Lower Brule Tribes, both of whom have directed their attention towards an inter-agency agreement between the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and the Department of the Interior (DOI).
+The purpose of this proposal is to secure the necessary funding for a 24-month planning period for the tribes who have not yet applied or received a grant.
+Granted that our organizing efforts and rate of data collection continue at the current pace, this proposal will be delivered by the end of August, and hopefully reach a meeting in September.
+The Lakota People’s Law Project will continue assessing the potential training costs, administrative salaries, and technological capacity building which are necessary to the full and successful implementation of a tribal Title IV programs.